BaptisteBRT62222/MLOpsPythonWorkshop/PULL_REQUEST.md

-## A picture tells a thousand words
+## A picture tells a thousand words and more

 ## Before this PR